Covid: Education ‘should not be punchbag’ in post-pandemic spending

 picture captionProf Gerald Holtham suggested a “one-off levy” to raise capital for restoring the schooling system

-How plenty will trap-up value?
+How much will trap up value?

 What do teachers suppose?